ivogeorg/starter-migrating-from-blocks-to-js/README.md

 # CPE 1040 - Introduction to Computer Engeneering

-## Assignment: First Microbit Program in Blocks
+## Assignment: Migrating micro:bit Programming from Blocks to JavaScript

 ### 1. Summary

-This assignment asks you to "write" your first micro:bit program in Blocks, and introduces you to working with Github.
+This assignment asks you to go through a [Intro to CS course with Blocks](https://makecode.microbit.org/courses/csintro) for the micro:bit, and write parallel programs using the JavaScript equivalent of the code in the course modules.
+This assignment is submitted through Github.

 ### 2. Requirements